 In contrast, automation utilizes technology to perform tasks with minimal human intervention.

 However, the field faced considerable challenges during the AI winter, which began in 1974 and persisted through the 1980s and 1990s.
 This period saw reduced funding and waning interest in AI research.
-The 2000s marked a turning point with the emergence of machine learning, enabling technologies to learn from experience and adapt over time, further boosting operational capabilities.
+The 2000s marked a turning point with the emergence of , enabling technologies to learn from experience and adapt over time, further boosting operational capabilities.

 As we witness rapid advancements, the AI effects automation overview and its interplay with mechanization are reshaping industries, fostering innovation, and presenting new challenges and opportunities for the workforce.
 According to the 2023 Future of Jobs report, a contraction of global labor markets by 14 million jobs is anticipated in the next five years, underscoring the profound impact of these technologies on employment.